16 Florida Gulf Coast Vacation Spots to Bookmark

 This luxurious beach, located on one of Florida’s nicest islands, is long and broad, spanning over 30 acres of land on Marco Island.
 Rent a kayak to get up close and personal with the area’s most outstanding treasure – its wildlife.

 Along this undeveloped stretch of shore, visitors can expect to see dolphins, manatees, and an array of unusual sea birds (including sandpipers, plovers, and osprey).
 Wind your way through mangroves or hop on a paddleboard for a smooth ride over the sea.
 Tigertail Beach Rentals includes complimentary instruction with each board rental.

-Reintroduce yourself to land and flex your shell-seeking muscles.
-It should not be difficult to locate a few, given hundreds wash up on the strand each day.
+Reintroduce yourself to land and flex your shell-seeking muscle.
+Locating a few should not be challenging, given that hundreds wash up on the strand daily.

 5. Madeira Beach

 Madeira Beach has so much to offer.
 Caught between the Gulf of Mexico and St. Petersburg, this tranquil beach is surrounded by sea oats that wave in the warm ocean wind.

 According to legend, a pirate was the first to establish this area, which stretches down the beach for around two and a half miles.
 While most visitors spend their days sunning themselves, swimming, jet-skiing, or boogie boarding, those in the know make time to fish at this angler’s paradise.